opportunity-finder/opportunity-finder.github.io/index.md

 ## Community Feedback

-We are interested in your experience using Bowfolio!
+We are interested in your experience using Opportunity Finder!
 If you would like, please take a couple of minutes to fill out the [ Feedback Form](https://forms.gle/hBHdccQEbm4YNfPd6).
 It contains only five short questions and will help us understand how to improve the system.

 ## Team Contract